nicholaswilde/recipes/docs/sides/jojo's-biscuits.md

 ### Step 1

-In a large bowl, whisk together the flour, baking powder, and baking soda.
+In a large bowl, whisk together the self-rising flour, baking powder, and baking soda.
 Add the salted butter cut into 1/2-inch pieces and use a pastry blender to cut the butter into the flour until the pieces are even and about the size of peas.

 ### Step 2